saivardhan-dev/Spring/README.md

 # Spring Framework #
-- Spring Framework is a modular Java framework built around IoC and DI, providing infrastructure support for enterprise applications including web, data access, security, messaging, and testing.
+- Spring is a modular framework built around IoC and DI that provides enterprise infrastructure like web, data access, security, AOP, and testing.
+The Core Container manages beans and their lifecycle, enabling loose coupling, better testability, and cleaner architecture.
 - Spring was designed to solve common problems in enterprise Java:
 	1. Reduce boilerplate code
 	2. Promote loose coupling